ryanburden/berkeley-mids-notes/bridge/linear-algebra/unit1/unit1.md

 1.5 Operations on Real Matrices

 Def: A real matrix is an $n x m$ rectangular array of real numbers.
+Capital A represent a matrix, lower case A is the entry, and you include the ranges of the subscripts, i and j.
+Each aij is an entry of A representing the number in the ith row and jth column

+Primary operations on real matrices:\
+- matrix addition: add each element component-wise to form new matrix.
+Note: you cannot add matrices of different dimensions\
+- matrix scalar multiplication: example: 2 * A